bowenzhai/newSite/source/_posts/Designing-and-Prototyping-a-Smart-Surface-Parking-App.md

 categories:
 - blog
 ---
-If you drive a car, then there must be countless times when you arrive at your destination but spend more time than you want circling around in attempt to find parking.
-Not only does it contribute to traffic congestion, more air pollution is produced due to the sheer number of idling cars.<!-- more -->
+<p>If you drive a car, then there must be countless times when you arrive at your destination but spend more time than you want circling around in attempt to find parking.
+Not only does it contribute to traffic congestion, more air pollution is produced due to the sheer number of idling cars.</p><!-- more -->

 Our team, fittingly named UXeleration, was presented an opportunity to design and prototype an app from the ground up, for those who frequently need to park in large cities.